Many people ask me good questions about workers compensation settlements. Some of the common questions people ask me include the following:

 - If I wait too long to settle my case, will I miss a deadline?

-To understand settlements better, you first need to understand that you never have to settle your case.
-Also, the insurance company does not necessarily have to settle your case.
+To understand settlements better, you first need to understand one very important thing: you never have to settle your case.
+But, you also have to understand that the insurance company does not necessarily have to settle your case either.

 How long does it typically take a case to settle?

 Unfortunately, the answer is, “It depends”.
 Some cases settle in a few months.
-Some take years.
+Some take years to settle.

 Can I wait too long to settle my case?

 I can think of a few different reasons why you do not want to wait too long to settle.
-First, Georgia workers compensation law is full of tricky deadlines.
+First, Georgia’s workers compensation law is full of tricky deadlines.

 Sometimes, these deadlines will end your entire workers compensation case.
-In that situation, the insurance company will likely offer you nothing or very little to settle.
+In that situation, the insurance company will likely offer you nothing or very little to settle because your case is probably already over.

 Other times, these deadlines will take away your right to receive certain types of benefits.
-You might lose your eligibility for temporary total disability benefits because you had too long of a gap in receiving those benefits.
+For example, you might lose your eligibility for temporary total disability benefits because you had too long of a gap in receiving those benefits.
+This can happy with a tricky deadline in Georgia’s workers compensation law called the change in condition statute of limitations.

 You might lose eligibility for medical treatment because of the change in the law limiting medical benefits to 400 weeks in some cases.
 The settlement value of your case will probably decline any time you lose eligibility for benefits.